BetterMuSeek

 Dimensions

-The body dimensions of the Fender Villager 12 string, thanks to its Newporter shape, provide a balanced and ergonomic playing experience.
+Thanks to its Newporter shape, the Fender Villager 12 string’s body dimensions provide a balanced and ergonomic playing experience.
 With a scale length of 24.72 inches (628 mm), the guitar offers a comfortable reach across its 20 frets.

-The 2mm fret size strikes a nice balance between playability and stability, allowing for precise intonation and comfortable finger placement.
+The 2mm fret size balances playability and stability, allowing for precise intonation and comfortable finger placement.

 Finishing

 The body finish is the final layer of protection for the wood of the guitar body.
-This guitar has a gloss poly finish, which is a type of finish that is known for its durability and shine.
-It is what gives the guitar its shine and protects it from damage.
+This guitar has a gloss poly finish, which is known for its durability and shine.
+It gives the guitar its shine and protects it from damage.

 Having direct experience with this guitar, I can testify that the glossy finish gives a classic appearance that will appeal to a wide range of artists.